JexSrs/oauth2/README.md

 ### State
-If you have read all the documentation so far I am sure you have noticed how all options that provide a function (method) also pass an `Ecpress Request` instance of the current request.
+If you have read all the documentation so far I am sure you have noticed how all options that provide a function (method) also pass an `Express Request` instance of the current request.
 Using that object you can create a state between the called option functions (methods).

 For example: